kylebarron/language-stata/README.md

 There are three ways to run code in Stata from Atom

-1. The [Hydrogen](https://atom.io/packages/Hydrogen) package in conjunction with the new [Stata Jupyter kernel](https://kylebarron.github.io/stata_kernel/) shows Stata results inside Atom next to your code.
+1. The [Hydrogen](https://atom.io/packages/Hydrogen) package in conjunction with the [Stata Jupyter kernel](https://kylebarron.github.io/stata_kernel/) shows Stata results inside Atom next to your code.
 The gif at the top of the page is an example of this setup.
 A few features:

     - Works with Windows, macOS, and Linux.
 Has an easier install on Windows than `stata-exec`.
     - Use a different session of Stata for each file, or connect them all to the same session.